jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 <img src="../../public/photos/whernside-8.jpeg" />

 The summit itself was a muted affair.
 No large cairn of stones greeted me.
-In fact the first sign of completion was a crowd of fellow hikers taking well-earned breaks.
+In fact, the first sign of completion was a crowd of fellow hikers taking well-earned breaks.
 Between the wall a stile formed of two stones provided access to the [trig point](https://en.wikipedia.org/wiki/Triangulation_station#United_Kingdom), the *official* summit.
 A quick touch of skin to the metal plate affixed to the concrete sealed the deal.

 Here, much like on the ascent, hikers are a friendly community, united by a shared love for their pursuit and the challenge before them.
 My leisurely pace meant other hikers passed me with regularity.
-Camraderie was typically present, along with small talk, though not much more as everyone was driven to continue.
+Camaraderie was typically present, along with small talk, though not much more as everyone was driven to continue.
 At the summit this need abated, even if temporarily.

 The wall here is intentionally curved on both sides with slate slabs jutting out from the bottom to form makeshift seats.
 In these crevices hikers sat, enjoying their warm flasked drinks and packed lunches.
 I asked if I could join one group and was welcomed immediately.
-Conversation was cheery and light, talking mostly of the conditions, home towns, further destinations and hiking aspirations.
+Conversation was cheery and light, talking mostly of the conditions, hometowns, further destinations and hiking aspirations.
 A lengthy debate started when I produced sausage rolls for my lunch: sausage rolls or scotch eggs - which made the better hiking food?

 Couples, friends, and families came and went quickly, keen to press on to nearby Ingleborough or other destinations.
 I chose to remain for some time, my only remaining goal to complete my circular route back to my car.
 Another couple joined me with two dogs.
 Then two more.
 A man in his fifties with a strong Yorkshire accent offered me whisky from his flask.
 I eagerly obliged a polite sip.